Zain-art/quizapp-python-devops/README.md

       - main
     paths:
       - 'QuizApp-Flask/**'
-      - '.github/workflows/**'    # Trigger on push to all branches
+      - '.github/workflows/**'    # Trigger on push if any changes do in these dir/CICD file
   pull_request:
     branches:
       - main  # Also run for PRs